linux-automation/meta-lxatac/README.md

   - [Installing Images via USB](#installing-images-via-usb)

-This set of recipes is used to build the software images and update bundles for the LXATAC provided by the Linux Automation GmbH and can be used to derive customized and pre-configured images for use in your infrastructure.
+This set of recipes is used to build the software images and update bundles for the LXATAC provided by the Linux Automation GmbH.
+It can be used to derive customized and pre-configured images for use in your infrastructure.

 Building the image as-is